alphagov/government-service-design-manual/service-manual/technology/open-data.md

 Your open data can give:

 * your users information and informed choice about the services they use
-* your service managers the information they can rely on to deliver what your users need
+* your service managers the information they can rely on to provide what your users need
 * businesses and the community or voluntary sector the opportunity to take the data released and produce goods and services from it

 Building your services on open formats and open standards means that you can more easily share, reuse or exchange data.
 It will also mean that you will have a choice in which technology to implement, rather than being limited to a particular product or supplier.